So sticky. So easy. So cheap.

 Total Cost - £9.72 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

 Dice up your pork belly.
 Add to a pan and cover with boiling water.
 Add 3 chopped spring onions, a large knob of sliced ginger and a heaped teaspoon of Chinese 5 spice.

 Drain the water and remove the spring onions.
 Place pan back on the heat and add a splash of oil.
 Fry the pork and ginger until they are nicely browned.

-At this point, add 2 teaspoons of sugar, a heaped teaspoon of Chinese 5 spice, 2 tablespoons of dark soy sauce and 2 tablespoons of light soy sauce.
-Add a tablespoon of mirin, and then mix everything together.
+Add 2 teaspoons of sugar, a heaped teaspoon of Chinese 5 spice, 2 tablespoons of dark soy sauce and 2 tablespoons of light soy sauce and 1 tablespoon of mirin.
+Mix together.

 Get your rice on (follow pack instructions).

 Add 400ml of water to your pork.
 Turn it down to a simmer and cook for 40 minutes.
 Add small splashes of water if it starts to dry up.